 Sorting your recyclable materials also helps your business identify the types of recyclables you produce.
 By identifying the types of polyethylene foam materials you wish to recycle, you can determine the best recycling solution.

 Preparing Your Materials For Recycling

 After your polyethylene foam materials are sorted, they must be prepared for recycling.
 Preparing your materials for recycling is important because it ensures they are properly recycled.

 Similar to other types of foam materials, polyethylene foam must be condensed before it is shipped for recycling.
 Compressing foam materials before shipping them for recycling is necessary to reduce shipping costs.
 Shipping foam without compressing it increases the cost of shipping exponentially.

 How a foam material is condensed depends on the type of material.
 For polyethylene foam, the material must be densified.
 Then, polyethylene foam is shipped in cold-pressed logs or hot-melt patties.
 GMR provides on-site equipment such as densifiers and balers to help you prepare your foam materials for recycling.

-Collecting and Transporting Your Foam Materials
+Collect and Transport Your Materials

 Once your polyethylene foam is densified, stacked and ready for recycling, it can be collected and transported to GMR’s recycling facility.